Sale Registration Services in Dubai

 Document Review

-Our consultant verifies the sale contract, electronic NOC, identification, and supporting documents to ensure full compliance with DLD requirements.
+An EGSH consultant verifies the sale contract or MOU, electronic NOC, identification documents, and any supporting documentation for full compliance with DLD requirements.

 03

-All applicable DLD and Trustee fees are confirmed and settled securely at the centre.
-EGSH then submits your sale registration application through the DLD system.
+All applicable DLD and trustee fees are confirmed and settled securely at the centre before EGSH submits the sale registration application through the DLD system.

 04